 1. Use thought-provoking headlines, “Must-haves this Summer”, “Top 5 reasons to…”

-2. Make Call to Actions really clear, not having a clear Buy Button on your email is like a meeting with no agenda, action items, or purpose… a waste of time.
+2. Make Call to Actions really clear.
+Not having a clear Buy Button on your email is like a meeting with no agenda, action items, or purpose.

 2. ABANDON CART RATES